jschnurr/kubernetes-the-hard-way-on-azure/infra/README.md

 # if there is a correction needed then use text editor 'nano' to update the file and then press ctrl+x after you are done editing
 nano azurerm-secret.tfvars

+# note for users who started from windows command prompt
+# replace the line ending from \r\n to just \n in the var file
+# this action is needed because the git clone operation happened on command prompt and windows puts \r\n for line endings while linux understands \n for line endings
+sed -i 's/\r$//g' azurerm-secret.tfvars
 ```

 ## - Deploy infrastructure